hulkhaugen/hass-bha-icons/README.md

 ## Install

+### HACS
+Add this repo via HACS as a plugin and install.
+See the [HACS install guide](./HACS_INSTALL.md) for step by step instructions.

 ### Manual
 Copy the `hass-bha-icons.js` file into `<config>/www/` where `<config>` is your home-assistant config directory (the directory where your `configuration.yaml` resides).